Istaroth/agile_radar/docs/working-on-content.md

 ```

-Following front-matter attributes are possible:
+The following front-matter attributes are possible:

 - **title**: Name of the Item
 - **quadrant**: Quadrant.
 One of `data-science-and-analytics`, `infrastructure-and-operational-technology`, `platforms-and-partners`, `ui-and-devices`